-- Faster contract churn out – Using templates save you from undertaking a rigorous review process and go through multiple iterations.
-This helps save time and let you focus on other priority tasks.
+- Faster contract churn out – Using templates save you from undertaking a rigorous review process and going through multiple iterations.
+This helps save time and lets you focus on other priority tasks.

 1. Create business contracts & documents and email it

 2. Integrate google sheets into your contracts and documents

 3. Create your own templates and use it